ARTICLES

 Images and Multimedia: Jazzing It Up

 Images add a splash of colour and support your content.
 Professional, unique images can boost the appeal of your services.
-You might want to hire a professional photographer, which could cost between £150 and £500 per day.
+You might want to hire a professional photographer, costing between £150 and £500 per day.
 Alternatively, you can also use stock photography resources sparingly.

 Domain Names: Claiming Your Web Address